 S.A.F.E Placements stands for "Seeking Alternate Feline Environments - Placements."
-Simply put, adoptable older and appropriate cats are placed in settings such as nursing homes, hospices and other residential care facilities.
+Simply put, adoptable older and/or appropriate cats are placed in settings such as nursing homes, hospices and other residential care facilities.
 This can be either as a resident "floor" cat or as pets for individual residents, depending on the type of facility.

 As a rescue and adoption organization, we are always seeking safe, secure and stable environments to place kitties into as their furever home.
 This expanded version of the SAFE Place program that we started elsewhere, builds on the same tenets and philosophy as the original program, and seeks to fill the gap left when it became inactive due to time and budget constrictions.
 SAFE Placements is not affiliated with any other institutions or agencies and is a stand-alone program administered by LiFeline Adoptions, Inc.